Danton Remoto: Biography

-Remoto was born in Basa Air Base, Floridablanca, Pampanga.
+Danton Relato Remoto was born in Basa Air Base, Floridablanca, Pampanga.
 His father, Francisco Sr., was a soldier while his mother, Lilia Relato, was a music teacher.

 Education

 In 1983, Remoto obtained his AB in Interdisciplinary Studies from the Ateneo de Manila University.
 In 1989, while under the Robert Southwell scholarship, Remoto gained his MA degree in English Literature.
 In 1990, while under the British Council Fellowship, Remoto received his Master of Philosophy in Publishing Studies from the University of Stirling in Scotland.
 In 2000, Remoto was given the Fulbright Scholarship for Rutgers University in the United States.
 He also taught Freshman English Composition and Creative Writing: Fiction at Rutgers University.
 In 2003, Remoto obtained a fellowship from the Asian Scholarship Foundation at the Universiti Kebangsaan Malaysia (National University of Malaysia).
 In 2004, Remoto obtained a fellowship from the Asian Scholarship Foundation at the National University of Singapore.
 In March 2009, Remoto obtained a PhD in English Studies with a major in Creative Writing from the University of the Philippines Diliman.
+He also took an MFA in Creative Writing at the Graduate School of English at Miami University.
+He has attended the Bread Loaf Writers' Conference and the MacDowell Arts Residency as a fellow, as well as the Cambridge University Conference on Contemporary Writing held at Downing College.

 Career

 From 1986, Remoto worked as a writer, reporter, editor, and columnist for the Philippine Press.
 In 1989, Remoto edited Alfredo Navarro Salanga's Buena Vista, a collection of poetry and fiction and was a co-editor of Gems in Philippine Literature.
 In 1994, Remoto became a Local Fellow for Poetry the UP Creative Writing Center.
 Together with J. Neil Garcia, Remoto edited the so-called Ladlad ("Out of the Closet") series, a succession of gay literature.
 He taught full-time at the Ateneo de Manila University from 1986 to 2009, and later worked as a Communications Analyst at the United Nations Development Programme and as Head of Research and News Desk Manager at TV5.
+At present, he currently serves as the news editor of The Manila Times, the country's oldest extant English language newspaper.

 He appeared in Gloc-9's music video "Sirena", which depicts the life of a gay person who was maltreated by his father.
 The music video also featured Boy Abunda.

-He also became a radio commentator during Radyo5's heyday until restructuring, and again in 2022 with his new program "Pinoy Konek".
+He also became a radio commentator during Radyo5's heyday until restructuring, and again in 2023 with his public service program, Pinoy Konek.